outerbounds/triton-metaflow-starter-pack/trees/README.md

 ```

 #### Move artifacts from S3 to repository
 The following script will download the Triton model repository, including the config and [treelite](https://treelite.readthedocs.io/en/latest/) artifact from S3.
+Copy it to your inference server.
 ```
 $ python load_train_artifacts.py
 ```